Chisanan232/multirunnable/docs/multirunnable/api_references/synchronizations.rst

 All operators of *MultiRunnable* is the responsibility of this subpackage.
 Including synchronizations like *Lock*, *Semaphore* or something like this and retry mechanism.
-For synchronization features, *multirunnable.adapter* focus on generating instance, *multirunnable.api* focus on operating something with the instance.
+For synchronization features, *multirunnable.factory* focus on generating instance, *multirunnable.api* focus on operating something with the instance.

 Operator Modules
 -----------------